Writing for the Web

 Guideline # 2: People-forward, audience-focused.

-Since I’ve been a project manager for Digital Humanities, I’ve had the objectives clear in my mind to prioritize the people that power this program and to communicate that to prospective students.
+Since I’ve worked in digital content for higher education, I’ve had the objectives clear in my mind to prioritize the people that power these initiatives and to keep audiences top of mind.
 I’ve done that by reaching out, making connections, asking real questions, and checking in with what people want to see in our window to the world.
 After conducting several website diagnostics like auditing, benchmarking, and UX testing, the people have spoken and they generally just want to see more people.

 Guideline # 3: Links, metadata, alt-text, accessibility